VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

   -httpAuth.username string
      Username for HTTP Basic Auth.
 The authentication is disabled if empty.
 See also -httpAuth.password -httpListenAddr string
      TCP address to listen for http connections.
 Set this flag to empty value in order to disable listening on any port.
 This mode may be useful for running multiple vmagent instances on the same server.
-Note that /targets and /metrics pages aren't available if -httpListenAddr='' (default ":8429")
+Note that /targets and /metrics pages aren't available if -httpListenAddr=''.
+See also -httpListenAddr.useProxyProtocol (default ":8429")
+  -httpListenAddr.useProxyProtocol
+     Whether to use proxy protocol for connections accepted at -httpListenAddr .
+See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt
   -import.maxLineLen size
      The maximum length in bytes of a single line accepted by /api/v1/import; the line length can be limited with 'max_rows_per_line' query arg passed to /api/v1/export
      Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 104857600)